sanctuarycomputer/style/README.md

 ## Introduction

 At Sanctuary Computer, we are constantly striving to find new ways to write scalable and maintainable CSS.
-Unfortunately, writing semantic class names that radiate purpose and intent can be challenging.
-In addition, the process of coming up with new class names for components can lead to naming conflicts, dead CSS, and overall a bloated codebase.
-So, instead of writing monolithic chunks of CSS, we prefer to write small, unique, immutable utility classes that can be used to form larger components.
-This approach of writing CSS also helps our team build robust design systems with our code.
+Unfortunately, writing semantic class names that display purpose and intent can be challenging.
+In addition, creating new class names for components can lead to naming conflicts and dead CSS, which results in a bloated codebase.
+So, instead of writing monolithic chunks of CSS, we prefer to write small, unique, immutable utility classes that we can use to form more significant components.
+This approach to writing CSS sets the foundation for our team to build robust design systems.
 It's the Functional Programmer's approach to styling!

 ---